A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

 \end{prop}

-\begin{proof} Let us just deal with the case when $X$ is an $H$-group, as the other cases are completely analogous (and easier).
+\begin{proof} Let us assume that $X$ is a $C_2$-spectrum (the other case is completely analogous).
 We also assume that $2$ is inverted.
 Observe now that as $t\cdot\tfrac{1+t}{2}=\tfrac{1+t}{2}$ in $\Z[C_2]$, then the following commutes up to homotopy